ropensci/datapack/README.md

 - [Package source code on Github](https://github.com/ropensci/datapackage)
 - [**Submit Bugs and feature requests**](https://github.com/ropensci/datapackage/issues)

-The datapackage R package provides an abstraction for collating heterogeneous collections of data objects and metadata into a bundle that can be transported and loaded into a single composite file.
+The datapack R package provides an abstraction for collating heterogeneous collections of data objects and metadata into a bundle that can be transported and loaded into a single composite file.
 The methods in this package provide a convenient way to load data from common repositories